awaisnisar97/Wireshark-PacketAnalysis/README.md

 <h1>Wireshark-PacketAnalysis</h1>

 <h2>Description</h2>
 RedLine Stealer is information-stealing malware that harvests login credentials and other sensitive data from a victim's Windows host.
 This Wireshark project uses a packet capture (pcap) that “crosses a line” separating normal traffic from malicious activity.
 The malicious activity in this pcap is a RedLine Stealer infection from July 2023.
-The pcap provides experience analyzing RedLine traffic, and we can determine what specific data was stolen from an infected Windows computer.
+The pcap provides experience analysing RedLine traffic, and we can determine what specific data was stolen from an infected Windows computer.

 <h2> Aims </h2>